quicwg/base-drafts/draft-ietf-quic-transport.md

 ACK frame, the endpoint stops setting ECT codepoints in subsequent packets, with the expectation that either the network or the peer no longer supports ECN.

-A network device may bleach the ECN codepoint in the IP header by setting it to zero or may corrupt the codepoint arbitrarily.
-To verify that ECN codepoints are not corrupted by the network, an endpoint checks the following assertions when an ACK_ECN frame is received:
+To protect the connection from arbitrary corruption of ECN codepoints by the network, an endpoint verifies the following when an ACK_ECN frame is received:

 * The total increase in ECT(0), ECT(1), and CE counters reported in the ACK_ECN frame MUST be equal to the total number of packets newly acknowledged in this